Colonialismo y Resistencia

-“We are part of the project to show which forms of colonization the people in La Guajira experience.
-The documentary is a portrait of the cruelty under which the indigenous and Afro-Colombian communities live and how these women and men resist the forced development model of mining, ”says Katherine Rodríguez García of the Colombian film team.
+“We are part of the project to show what forms of colonization the people of La Guajira experience.
+The documentary is a portrait of the cruelty under which Indigenous and Afro-Colombian communities live and how those women and men resist the imposed development model of mining,” said Katherine of the Colombian film team.

 Thanks to this transnational collaboration, we were able to produce the films without flights around the world.